 Generally, we operate an ocean-going tug and tank barge together as a "tow" to transport petroleum products between U.S. ports and along the coast of Puerto Rico.
 We also provide tug services to third party vessels on a periodic basis.
 Typically, these services include vessel docking and towage assistance.
 We operate our tugs and tank barges under fixed time charters, spot time charters, contracts of affreightment, or COAs, and consecutive voyage contracts.
-We now have 14 of our 18 active barges operating under time charters, including ten that are chartered under long-term contracts with expiration dates ranging from October 2006 through March 2008.
+We now have all 17 of our active barges operating under time charters, including 12 that are chartered under long-term contracts with expiration dates ranging from October 2006 through April 2008.

 The primary demand drivers for our TTB services are population growth, the strength of the U.S. economy, changes in weather, oil prices and competition from alternate energy sources.
 The TTB market, in general, is marked by steady demand over time.
-In an attempt to expand our current service offering, we are now operating vessels from our TTB fleet in the GoM.
+In an attempt to expand our geographic market area and current service offering, we are now operating vessels from our TTB fleet in the GoM.
 These vessels are being used for the transportation of petroleum products and, more recently, ethanol.
-In addition, we have recently been successful in deploying our vessels in non-traditional tank barge services, such as support of deepwater well testing, for our upstream customers.
-As we shift more of our fleet from COAs to time charters and continue to diversify our services, some of our historic seasonality for this segment should be diminished.
+In addition, we have recently been successful in deploying our vessels in non-traditional tank barge services, such as support of deepwater well testing and other specialty applications for our upstream customers.
+Because we have recently shifted our entire TTB fleet from COAs to time charters and continue to diversify our services, some of our historic seasonality for this segment should be diminished.

-As the most recent major OPA 90 milestone approached on January 1, 2005 and since that date, customer demand for double-hulled equipment has led to increases in dayrates for this equipment, particularly for tank barges in black oil service.
+As the most recent major OPA 90 milestone approached on January 1, 2005 and since that date, customer demand for double-hulled equipment has led to increased dayrates for this equipment, particularly for tank barges in black oil service.
 We are actively working to ensure that our fleet is well positioned to take advantage of these opportunities as they develop.
 In November 2003, we commenced our first double-hulled tank barge newbuild program to replace some of our existing single-hulled tank barges that we anticipated retiring from service in accordance with OPA 90.
-Our first TTB newbuild program included the construction of five new double-hulled tank barges with aggregate carrying capacity of 600,000 barrels and the acquisition and retrofit of four higher horsepower ocean going tugs.
+Our first TTB newbuild program included the construction of five new double-hulled tank barges, with aggregate carrying capacity of 600,000 barrels, that were delivered on various dates during 2005, and the acquisition and retrofit of four higher horsepower ocean-going tugs.
 Our second TTB newbuild program will add double-hulled tank barges with 400,000 barrels of aggregate carrying capacity, plus related offshore tugs, to our existing fleet.
-The new vessels to be added under this program are currently expected to be delivered from mid-2007 through mid-2008.